Sassywood: The Ordeal Tree

+Usage in Liberia and Sierra Leone

 In October 2009, Assistant Internal Affairs Minister Jangar announced the Liberian government had banned the practice, after the deaths of seven people accused of witchcraft in River Gee County in June, at least two of whom died from drinking the poison, but enforcing this policy is difficult.
-The Liberian judicial system is in a "decrepit state".
-A 2007 United Nations Security Council report described it as handicapped by "limited infrastructure, shortage of qualified personnel, lack of capacity to process cases, poor management and lack of the necessary will to institute reforms."
+The Liberian judicial system is in a "decrepit state", and a 2007 United Nations Security Council report described it as handicapped by "limited infrastructure, shortage of qualified personnel, lack of capacity to process cases, poor management and lack of the necessary will to institute reforms."
 There are few working courts in rural areas, and most people have no access to legal counsel, nor do many even know that sassywood is against the law.
 In stark contrast, sassywood is a quick and easy remedy which can take "less than 30 minutes".
+Some economists have even suggested that the maintenance of the sassywood trials in lieu of national judicial systems can have a positive effect on local Liberian communities.
+They argue that, due to their quickness, trials by ordeal are generally more responsive to local crimes, which better disincentivizes criminal activity than the "decrepit" Liberian judicial system.
+However, the randomness of the trial outcome and the power placed in the priests who brew this concoction make this argument highly contested.

 A poison drink ordeal of the same name has also been reported in neighboring Sierra Leone.